laczkoattilalaszlo/webshop/README.md

 # webshop
-This is a webshop pet project.
+This is a Web Shop pet project.